I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

-13 Year Old Boy Swims For Hours To Save Family, Says 'It Was God The Whole Time'
+13-Year-Old Boy Swims for Hours to Save His Family, Says “It Was God the Whole Time”

 Thirteen-year-old Austin Appelbee never imagined that an ordinary day on the water would become a life-changing test of courage, endurance, and faith.
 Off the coast of Western Australia, what began as a peaceful family outing quickly turned into a terrifying fight for survival when powerful ocean currents swept the family’s kayak far from shore.
 In a matter of moments, calm waters became rough and unforgiving, and the distance between safety and danger grew with every passing second.